Deep Root Fertilization

 Deep root fertilization is a process performed, and highly recommended, by many arborist’s.
 When a tree is looking sick and in need of a pick-up, deep root fertilization can often help.

-The process of deep root fertilization is fairly straight forward: an arborist will take a pipe and stick it into the ground near the tree about, 8 to 12″ inches deep, and then, under pressure, they will squirt fertilizer into the deep root fertilizationground so that the tree roots will have quick and ready access to the fertilizer.
+The process of deep root fertilization is fairly straight forward: an arborist will take a pipe and stick it into the ground near the tree about, 8 to 12″ inches deep, and then, under pressure, they will squirt fertilizer into the ground so that the tree roots will have quick and ready access to the fertilizer.
 This process may be a little expensive, but it can also be necessary.

 Unfortunately, there is a lot of controversy surrounding deep root fertilization.
 Due to the quick and easy access to do-it-yourself videos and websites on the internet, many people now try to do the project themselves.
 What they typically do not realize, is that it is common for them to do it incorrectly, and this results wasted of time and even more issues.